Jawad Saleem: Work

-Saleem consciously included Assyrian and Babylonian architectural features into his artworks - and was one of the first Iraqi artists to forge links with Iraq's ancient civilisations and their artistic traditions.
+Saleem consciously included Assyrian and Babylonian architectural features into his artworks and was one of the first Iraqi artists to forge links with Iraq's ancient civilizations and their artistic traditions.

 Examples of his work are held in the Jordan National Gallery of Fine Art.

-Saleem is especially known for his Nasb al-Hurriyah, located in Tahir Square, one of the main squares in Baghdad's city centre.
-The monument consists of 14 bronze castings, representing 25 figures on a travertine slab, raised 6 metres off the ground.
+Saleem is especially known for his Nasb al-Hurriyah, located in Tahir Square, one of the main squares in Baghdad's city center.
+The monument consists of 14 bronze castings, representing 25 figures on a travertine slab, raised 6 meters off the ground.
 It provides a narrative of the 1958 Revolution of Iraq with references to Iraqi history by incorporating Assyrian and Babylonian wall-reliefs.
-It is meant to be read as a verse of Arabic poetry - from right to left - beginning with events that preceded the revolution - and concluding with harmony following independence.
-The sculpture featured on the 10,000 dinar bank note for 2013-2015 in his honour.
+It is meant to be read, from right to left, as a verse of Arabic poetry, beginning with events that preceded the revolution and concluding with harmony following the revolution.
+The sculpture is depicted on the 10,000 dinar bank note for 2013-2015 in his honor.
 The multiple references and hidden layers of meaning in the work inspired Arab artists across the region and encouraged them to pursue artwork with a national identity at a time when many Arab nations were attaining independence.